mclaure/die-mannschaft/README.md

 1) Download the code
 2) Download the database file "soccer.rar" from https://www.kaggle.com/hugomathien/soccer
 3) Unpack the "soccer.rar" file as "soccer.sqlite" to the "data" folder
-- You can also unpack the file from the data folder itself
+- You can also unpack the "soccer.rar" file from the "data" folder itself
 4) run the following command:
     npm install
 5) run the following commnad to start the node server (default port 8000):